Tom Faletti

 What do verses 13 and 14 say?

-Consider some other uses of the phrase “in the name of”: Stop in the name of the law; I come to you in the name of the king; the letter was signed in the name of the mayor.
+Consider some other uses of the phrase “in the name of”: Stop in the name of the law; I speak to you in the name of the king; the document was signed in the name of the mayor.
 “In the name of” has a connotation of acting consistent with the character and authority of the person who has the real power.
-If we want to pray in Jesus’s name, how can we be sure we are asking for things that are consistent with his character and will?
+If we desire to pray in Jesus’s name, how can we be sure that what we are asking for is consistent with his character and will?

-Verses 13 and 14 may relate directly to verse 12.
+Verses 13 and 14 have a direct connection to verse 12.
 In verse 12, Jesus says that his followers will do greater works than he.
-In verses 13-14, he says that whatever we may ask in his name, he will do.
-The only reason people can do greater works than Jesus did while he was on earth is because they ask in his name and he does it.
-It is all from him.
-How can we take that into our hearts and let it change us and shape how we pray?
+In verses 13-14, he says that whatever we ask in his name, he will do.
+The only reason we can do “greater” works than Jesus did while he was on earth is because he has the power and works through us when we ask for and do things that are consistent with his name and that will bring glory to God.
+How can we pray in a way that (1) recognizes that God is the source of all power but (2) also recognizes that God wants to do great things through us?

 Take a step back and consider this: